isabella232/kitchen-ci/source/blog/2015-04-28-test-kitchen-1-4-0-release-notes.html.md

 gem "kitchen-vagrant", "~> 0.17"
 gem "winrm-transport" # only needed if you want to spin up Windows instances
 ~~~

-A ChefDK release is in the process of baking, and we'll update this section when it's ready.

 ## Windows!